Trusted WordPress tutorials, when you need them most.

 Here are a few important things to include in the report:

-- Security Updates: Clients might not understand the technical jargon, but they value security.
-Briefly mention completed updates for WordPress core, themes, and plugins.
-You can also highlight how these updates fix vulnerabilities and keep the website safe from malicious attacks.
+• Security Updates: Clients might not get the technical jargon, but they do care about security.
+Briefly mention updates to WordPress core, themes, and plugins.
+You can also tell them how these updates fix vulnerabilities and keep the site safe from malicious attacks.

-- Performance Optimization: Website speed directly impacts user experience and WordPress SEO.
-In the report, you can also briefly explain the steps taken to improve website performance.
-These can include plugin updates or image optimization to give clients a glimpse into the effort behind the scenes.
+• Performance Optimization: Website speed directly impacts user experience and WordPress SEO.
+In the report, briefly explain what you did to improve performance.
+This could be plugin updates, image optimization, or other tweaks behind the scenes.

-- Uptime Monitoring: If you monitor website uptime, then include the overall uptime percentage.
-Briefly explain the importance of a high uptime for user experience and search engine ranking.
+• Uptime Monitoring: If you monitor website uptime, share the overall uptime percentage.
+You can also explain why high uptime is important for visitors and search rankings.

-- Manual Tasks Performed: You may also want to list any additional tasks you’ve completed for the website, such as bug fixes, content updates, new blog posts or landing pages, or new features.
+• Manual Tasks Performed: Finally, you’ll want to list any extra work you’ve done.
+This might be bug fixes, content updates, new blog posts, landing page optimization, or new features.

-That said, let’s look at how to create a WordPress maintenance report for your clients.
+That said, we’ll share how to create a WordPress maintenance report for your clients.
+Here’s a quick overview of all the topics we’ll cover in this guide:

 Creating a Maintenance Report in WordPress